Below are the anticipated program expenses, which is based on the approximate 42-43 week long program:

 - 30 percent first day Spring semester (January)

-Tuition covers salary support, books, supplies, and IT resources provided by internship, RD exam review resources, access to AND's online Nutrition Care Manual, research poster printing costs, October flu vaccination, and MUSC’s liability coverage.
+Tuition covers staff salary support, intern office space rent, RDN exam study resources, access to AND's online Nutrition Care Manual, MUSC online library resources, Influenza vaccination, and liability coverage.

 ** Attendance to the annual SC nutrition/dietetics conference in Columbia, SC is mandatory.
-The intern will be responsible to cover registration fees, travel costs, and meals.
+The intern will be responsible to cover registration fee ($50), and travel/meal costs ($50).
+We do our best to carpool and share lodging expenses to save costs.
 The Director will determine FNCE attendance annually based on date and location.
 In cases where FNCE attendance is feasible, interns are responsible for 100 percent of costs (estimated $500 per person).
 Intern attendance to FNCE will be voluntary.
 Lodging and travel fees can be significantly reduced by carpooling and sharing hotel rooms.